pete-restall/smeg/src/crates/kernel/src/bootstrapping/rust/data_section_initialisation.md

 <!-- ANCHOR: DataSectionInitialiserWithoutChecks -->
 Initialise a _data_ linker section, eg. `.data`.

-A minimal implementation of the [`DataSectionInitialiser`] trait that assumes its input arguments are correct and makes no attempt at checking.
+A minimal implementation of the [`DataSectionInitialisation`] trait that assumes its input arguments are correct and makes no attempt at checking.

-See [`DataSectionInitialiser::load_data_section`] for implementation notes and assumptions.
+See [`DataSectionInitialisation::load_data_section`] for implementation notes and assumptions.
 <!-- ANCHOR_END: DataSectionInitialiserWithoutChecks -->

 <!-- ANCHOR: DataSectionInitialiserWithoutChecks.load_data_section -->
 Load a seeded table of pre-computed data from a ROM table into RAM.

-A minimal implementation of the [`DataSectionInitialiser::load_data_section`] function that assumes its input arguments are correct and makes no attempt at checking.
+A minimal implementation of the [`DataSectionInitialisation::load_data_section`] function that assumes its input arguments are correct and makes no attempt at checking.

-See [`DataSectionInitialiser::load_data_section`] for implementation notes and assumptions.
+See [`DataSectionInitialisation::load_data_section`] for implementation notes and assumptions.
 <!-- ANCHOR_END: DataSectionInitialiserWithoutChecks.load_data_section -->